Complete Guide to Construction Project Management Supremacy

 This type of contract is the most popular.
 It is also known as a lump sum contract because the whole work is charted under one fixed price.
 It has both benefits and disadvantages.

-Advantage of Lump Sum Contract
+Advantages of Lump Sum Contract

 The owner and the general conductor start a bidding process to begin any construction project.
 So, it’s easier to negotiate one total price instead of submitting different bids.